ssimsangmin49-creator/ecofriendly-polymer-compounds-incineration/_posts/2026-01-16-central-rod.md

 ### Number of air nozzles per stage

-The number of air nozzles per stage and their height vary depending on the diameter of the central rod, which varies depending on the size of the incinerator.
+The number of air nozzles per stage and their height vary depending on the diameter of the central rod, which varies depending on the size of the chamber.
 <span style="color:#1e40af; font-weight:bold;">
-This should be standardized through field testing for each incinerator type.
+This should be standardized through field testing for each chamber type.
 </span>